Jeishy/Unity-Shaders-Showcase/README.md

 These shaders were made using Unity's Shader Graph and the Cg shading language.
 All models were created by Daniel Henshaw, who's YouTube channel I have linked below: https://www.youtube.com/user/IOMLEGEND1

+A zip of the Build can be found in the root of this repository.